ChristianGrete/ai_messenger/CLA.md

-   You grant the copyright holder (Christian Grete) a perpetual, worldwide, non-exclusive, irrevocable, royalty-free license to use, reproduce, modify, distribute, sublicense, and create derivative works from your contributions under the project's licensing terms (MIT-NC and any future commercial licenses).
+   You grant the copyright holder (Christian Grete) a perpetual, worldwide, non-exclusive, irrevocable, royalty-free license to use, reproduce, modify, distribute, sublicense, and create derivative works from your contributions under the project's licensing terms (MIT-NC and any future commercial licenses), so that the project can remain free for non-commercial use while allowing the copyright holder to offer commercial licenses.

 3. **No Compensation**
-   You waive any claim for compensation or royalties related to the use of your contributions, including commercial use.
+   You waive any claim for compensation or royalties related to the use of your contributions, including in commercial licensing.

 4. **Eligibility**
    You confirm that your contributions are your own work or that you have the